alibaba/beidou/packages/beidou-view-react/README.md

 ### Custom view middlewares

 You can access view rendering process to meet your needs.
-For example, if you want to log rendering time, you need to write a `time.js` to your `app/view-middlewares/` directory.
-If you don't understand middleware please read [egg-middlewares](https://eggjs.org/en/intro/egg-and-koa.html) before you digging into code.
+For example, if you want to record rendering time, you need to write a `time.js` to your `app/view-middlewares/` directory.
+If you don't understand middleware please read [middlewares](https://eggjs.org/en/intro/egg-and-koa.html) before you digging into code.

 ```js
 // app/view-middlewares/time.js